... Skip to main content

 Do I need a specialist sexual assault lawyer?

 Yes.
 Sexual offence law is technically complex.
-A specialist understands consent law, evidentiary restrictions, Charter applications, and strategic use of expert evidence.
+A specialist understands consent law, evidentiary restrictions, Charter applications, and the strategic use of expert evidence.

 What are possible outcomes?